-Editor's Note: If you're feeling stressed for any reason, trust us here: you'll want to read this post from Nicole.
-Turn on a relaxing pandora station and take a second for yourself.
+If you're feeling stressed for any reason, trust us here: you'll want to read on.
+Turn on a relaxing music station and take a second for yourself.
 Scroll through these gorgeous photos of some of spring's most glorious touches in the Rocket City.
 We swear...just reading the names of some of these wildflowers will automatically put you at ease.

 The southeastern United States is one of the most biodiverse regions on the globe.
 Alabama alone is host to more than 4,500 species of plants and animals, and in North Alabama we have creatures from the southern Appalachian region, species supported by our extensive cave systems and southerly plants and animals at the top end of their range.